RakeshsarmaKarra/RakeshsarmaKarra/README.md

     #### Findouts
   - Detected a 50% drop of baggage counts due to rainfall and thunderstorm during diagnostic stage by analyzing residual plots.

-### → Data Scientist – Citibank, Chennai(California customers) Nov 2021 - Jan 2023
+### → Data Scientist – Citibank, India(California customers) Nov 2021 - Jan 2023
   - Developed an automated feature engineering and fraud detection pipeline using Featuretools and XGBoost, improving model accuracy for high risk transaction detection and data imputation by 15%.
   - Designed and orchestrated ETL workflows in Apache Airflow to migrate data from CMR to MDM, increasing data stewardship reliability to 76% and stabilizing downstream analytics.
   - Streamlined ingestion of large unstructured zip files into SAS by combining UNIX utilities (unzip, grep, awk) with SAS scripts, reducing data loading and preprocessing time by 40% compared to legacy workflows.
   - Enhanced data quality audits and compliance analytics using advanced SQL (CTE, joins, subqueries, case when) under CCPA 2020, accelerating validation and regulatory reporting.
   - Automated profiling and compliance reports with Python (Pandas Profiling) and scheduling tools(Autosys, Bit Bucket), cutting manual validation effort by ~30% and improving monitoring of data integrity.

-### → Data Scientist - ICICI Bank, Hyderabad Mar 2019 - Oct 2021
+### → Data Scientist - ICICI Bank, India Mar 2019 - Oct 2021
   - Automated portfolio performance reporting using PROC REPORT, COMPUTE STATEMENTS, and dynamic SAS macros, cutting manual reporting time by 60% and delivering real-time insights on assets across transactions, loans, and customer behavior.
   - Processed multi-source banking datasets from Excel, CSV, and database connectors using PROC IMPORT, DATA STEP, and PROC SQL, enabling seamless integration of over 2 million structured records across 22 investment banking products.
   - Enhanced visualization efficiency by implementing PROC TABULATE, PROC GCHART, and template-driven reporting, boosting branch-level financial monitoring coverage by 45%.